genesis-community/cf-app-autoscaler-genesis-kit/MANUAL.md

 ## Features Provided by the Genesis Kit

+### `ocfp`

+#### OCFP Reference Architecture

+This referene architecture requires using an external database, which has been provisioned externally from this kit (typically with terraform).

+The new OCFP approach is: `terraform` -> `vault` -> `ocfp init pg`-> `ocfp init env`.

+The OCFP reference architecture approach
+1. Terraform computes values and places them in vault at contract specified paths, ex: `secret/tf/{tf-env-path}/dbs/{bosh,credhub,uaa}`
+2. The `ocfp init pg` script initializes the database and then populates the environment's database vaules in vault path according to the contract:
+`secret/{env-path}/db/cf-app-autoscaler:{hostname,ca,...}`
+3. The `ocfp init env` script is run which generates a genesis bosh kit env file using a template which pulls values according to the OCFP contracts.
+3. Enable any required features and deploy.

+Note that the main differences with `ocfp` are that the following are specified according to contract, based off of environment name:
+- `azs`
+- `networks`
+- `vm_types` based on env scale (`params.ocfp_env_scale`: `prod` or `dev`, with dev as default.)
+- location of external database and lb information in vault
+- org and db certificates locations in vault

 ### `external-db`

 Use this feature to use an external database instead of creating an internal one.
 It supports the following parameters set under `bosh_variables:` in your environment.